 - Equalities information is found on the website (see link below).

 - Reports on our equalities objectives are on the website (see documents below).

 Our equality objective-setting process involves gathering evidence as follows:

 - from equality impact assessments (or other process for reviewing the potential impact on decisions made in schools);

-- from online data (performance tables), CPOMS records, annual Safe and Well At School Surveys;
+- from online data (performance tables), CPOMS records, annual Safe and Well At School Surveys; and

 - from involving relevant people (including disabled people).

 In addition, we know our school well because we regularly collect information about ourselves in a variety of ways and other people help us to do this.
 Ofsted inspectors report on equality issues during inspections and our School Improvement Partner conducts learning walks and pupil conferences.
 We collect a range of information relating to incidents of harassment and bullying including those relating to racism, homophobia, faith, disability and gender identity if and when they occur.

 Annual updates of our contextual information are used to inform our self-evaluation.
 All significant groups are considered when looking at data in termly Pupil Progress Meetings and any discrepancies are addressed through focused interventions which are planned, delivered, monitored and evaluated through our school development plan.
 Through this we aim to close the gap between the attainment of those with protected characteristics and their peers.
 Where appropriate we use our Pupil Premium Grant to fund these interventions.

 Our Public Sector Equality Duty and Statement is set out below: